LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-07-05-hydejack-post-writing-tips-tricks.md

 An optional caption for a table
 {:.figcaption}

-You can add the `stretch-table` class to a markdown table by putting `{:.stretch-table}` in line directly below the table.
+You can add the `stretch-table` class to a markdown table by putting `{:.stretch-table}` inline directly below the table.

 Markdown: